STEPS TO HOME OWNERSHIP

 Your REALTOR® will submit the offer in writing to the listing realtor, and the negotiations will begin.

 Once you have agreed on a price that is acceptable to both sides, the corrections will be made to the original contract, and both sides will initial the changes.

 WORKING THE DEAL

-Once both sides have initialled the changes and both sides have a copy of the contract, you will need to provide an initial deposit to the listing side to hold in the trust account.
+Once both sides have initialed the changes and have a copy of the contract, you will need to provide an initial deposit to the listing side to hold in the trust account.

-At this point your REALTOR® will email a copy of the purchase contract to you mortgage broker so they can begin the final approval stage with your mortgage, getting all the documents to the lender as quickly as possible.
-This is another reason why it is very important to have your preapproval done so that you have the documents ready and you will not be rushed.
+At this point your REALTOR® will email a copy of the purchase contract to your mortgage broker so they can begin the final approval stage with your mortgage by getting all the documents to the lender as quickly as possible.
+This is another reason why it is very important to have your pre-approval done: so that you have the documents ready and will not be rushed.

 Set a time with a home inspector ASAP

 While the mortgage broker is working on your financing, you should book a time with a home inspector right away.
 Booking a home inspector sooner rather than later will give you extra time to deal with any problems that might come up.
 Note: A home inspector is a 3rd party and works directly for you.
 Your REALTOR® might have suggestions, or have preferred companies to refer, but it is your right and responsibility to pick a qualified home inspector.